awsdocs/ec2-image-builder-user-guide/doc_source/start-build-container-pipeline.md

    1. Repeat the previous step to remove any other components you might have added, leaving only the `update-linux` component selected\.

+1. In the **Dockerfile template** section, select the **Use example** option\.
+In the **Content** panel, notice the contextual variables where Image Builder places build information or scripts, based on your container image recipe\.

+1. In the **Target repository** section, you must specify the name of an existing Amazon ECR repository that you created as a prerequisite for this tutorial\.
+**Note**
+The target repository must exist in Amazon ECR for all target Regions prior to distribution\.

 1. Choose **Next** to proceed to the next step\.

-## Step 3: Define infrastructure configuration \- optional<a name="start-build-step3"></a>
+## Step 3: Define infrastructure configuration \- optional<a name="start-build-container-step3"></a>

 Image Builder launches EC2 instances in your account to customize images and run validation tests\.
 The Infrastructure configuration settings specify infrastructure details for the instances that will run in your AWS account during the build process\.

 In the **Infrastructure configuration** section, the **Configuration options** default to `Create infrastructure configuration using service defaults`\.
 This creates an IAM role and associated instance profile that are used by build instances to configure your EC2 AMIs\.
 You can also create your own custom infrastructure configuration, or use settings that you have already created\.
 For this tutorial, we are using the default settings\.
 + Choose **Next** to proceed to the next step\.

-## Step 4: Define distribution settings \- optional<a name="start-build-step4"></a>
+## Step 4: Define distribution settings \- optional<a name="start-build-container-step4"></a>

-Distribution settings include specific Region settings for encryption, launch permissions, accounts that can launch the output AMI, the output AMI name, and license configurations\.
+Distribution settings consist of the target Regions, and the target Amazon ECR repository name\.
+Output Docker images are deployed to the named Amazon ECR repository in each Region\.

 In the **Distribution settings** section, the **Configuration options** default to `Create distribution settings using service defaults`\.
-This option will distribute the output AMI to the current Region\.
+This option will distribute the output Docker image to the Amazon ECR repository in the current Region\.
 For this tutorial, we are using the default settings\.
 + Choose **Next** to proceed to the next step\.

-## Step 5: Review<a name="start-build-step5"></a>
+## Step 5: Review<a name="start-build-container-step5"></a>

 The **Review** section displays all of the settings you have configured\.
 To edit information in any given section, choose the **Edit** button located in the top right corner of the step section\.
 For example, if you want to change your pipeline name, choose the **Edit** button in the top right corner of the **Step 1: Pipeline details** section\.